Homo-carbonis/Trophic/README.md

 - Uses templates to automatically generate code for any vertex format
 - RAII for all objects guarantees resources are freed when no longer required
 - Includes shaders to draw huge numbers of sprites efficiently
-- Work in progress but fully functional
+- Proof of concept but usable.